 Once you have squeezed the water out of the spinach, finely chop it and add it to the leek mixture.

-Add the grated lemon zest, chopped fresh dill, mint and parsley, nutmeg, nutritional yeast, a good grinding of black pepper and some salt (not too much as the cheese is salty) and stir everything together.
+Add the grated lemon zest, chopped fresh dill, mint, oregano, nutmeg, nutritional yeast, a good grinding of black pepper and some salt (not too much as the cheese is salty) and stir everything together.

 Next, stir in the almond cheese, taste the mixture and add more salt and pepper as you like.
 (At this point the filling can be stored covered in the fridge overnight if you like.).